 Some businesses might be intimidated by the PCI data security standard, but the requirements are scaled based on an organization’s transaction volume and how the data is handled.
 The practical upshot: if you are a small business that doesn’t store card numbers and credit card data, PCI doesn’t have to be scary.

-What Does PCI DSS Cover?
+What Does PCI DSS Apply to?

-For example, a Level 4 merchant has less than 1 million transactions annually, and therefore only needs to perform a self-assessment questionnaire (SAQ) each year.
-In contrast, a Level 1 merchant processes more than 6 million transactions and must have an external audit and on-site evaluation by a QSA (qualified security assessor) or ISA (internal security assessor), in addition to the SAQ.
+In contrast, a Level 1 merchant processes more than 6 million transactions and must have an external audit and on-site evaluation by a QSA (Qualified Security Assessor) or ISA (Internal Security Assessor) in addition to the SAQ.

-Any point-of-sale technology (including websites), line-busting technology, or WLAN used to store, process, or transmit cardholder data falls under PCI requirements.
-If a business outsources the PCI DSS requirements to a third party, the merchant must assure that the third party meets PCI standards and stays in continuous compliance with the standard.
+If a business outsources the PCI DSS requirements to a third party, the merchant must ensure that the third party meets PCI standards and consistently complies with the standard.

 There are eight versions of the SAQ questionnaire.
 Merchants choose which questionnaire to complete based on how they process card transactions.
 For instance, merchants that use imprint machines have a different questionnaire from e-commerce merchants.

-The most straightforward SAQ questionnaire is only 22 questions; it applies to e-commerce merchants that fully outsource card processing.
-Of course, the merchants need to assure that they are working with a PCI-compliant third party, and the third party will be subject to a more extensive questionnaire.
+Of course, the merchants need to ensure that they are working with a PCI-compliant third party, and the third party will be subject to a more extensive questionnaire.

-The most detailed questionnaire consists of 329 questions and requires vulnerability scan and penetration testing evidence.
 It applies to e-commerce merchants that store card data electronically and to service providers.
 Service providers are the third parties that process, store, or transmit cardholder data on behalf of another entity.

 What Are the Three Main Steps of PCI Compliance?